sfu-cmpt340/EMOTIC_g3/README.md

 npm run dev
 ```

 Open your browser and navigate to http://localhost:3000/ to use the web application.
+Instructions to download data to use with the application can be found below.

 ### Running the ML Model Standalone